Arbore language: Adjectives

 Adjectives in Arbore have either a predicative or an attributive function and their form depends on this function.
 In the predicative function, adjectives only have one form which does not change depending on the gender of the subject noun.
 In the attributive function they act as a modifier in a noun phrase.
 In this case, the adjective has two forms: in the non-plural form, -a is added as a suffix, and in the plural form, -o is suffixed.
 Adjectives also have forms with reduplicated stems, which can be substituted for the single-stem forms when the noun is semantically plural.
 Otherwise, these adjectives work the same way as single-stem adjectives.

 Pronouns

 There are simple forms and suffixed forms of independent subject pronouns, which are summarized in the table below.
 The simple forms are used in sentences with either one other focussed constituent or in neutral sentences without a focussed constituent.
-For the -he form, it is important to note that it cannot take the function of an object.
+The -he form cannot take the function of an object.
 The -t form can replace the simple form and can function as subject and object in sentences without focussed constituents.
 All other forms can stand as nominal predicates.